Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 Have in mind that since Stevia is so incredibly sweet, you need to adapt all quantities when cooking or using it.

-It might also be a bit problematic with some recipes that use sugar since sugar also gives volume (basically, for 200 grams of sugar, you will only use 1 gram of Stevia), but you can win that volume back by adding extra low fat yogurt or whipped egg whites.
-There’s a solution to anything!
+It might also be problematic with some recipes that use sugar since sugar also gives volume (basically, for 200 grams of sugar, you will only use 1 gram of Stevia).

 When purchasing Stevia, make sure that’s what you are getting.
-Many brands mix it with other artificial sweeteners (to actually make it less sweet), but that would be less healthy and not an option since artificial sweeteners are considered even more dangerous than white sugar.
+Many brands mix it with other artificial sweeteners (to make it less sweet), but that would be less healthy and not an option since artificial sweeteners are considered even more dangerous than white sugar.

 So always read the list of ingredients on your Stevia products and make sure that you get the real deal or something you’re happy with, all things considered.